getify/foi-lang/formalization-work/Foi-Specification.md

 rec[field];                 // 2
 ```

-Negative indexing (relative from end) is only available in `.-N` form.
-In `[ ]` contexts, a negative integer is a literal key lookup; since record property names are positive integers only (per §17 grammar), no such slot can exist and `rec[-N]` returns `empty` per the missing-slot rule.
+Negative indexing (relative from end) is available in the `.-N` form and at range endpoints (§2.12.3).
+It is not available in `[ ]` computed access: there, a negative integer is a literal key lookup; since record property names are positive integers only (per §17 grammar), no such slot can exist and `rec[-N]` returns `empty` per the missing-slot rule.

 **Abstract execution:**